Incidia-Open-Source/Incidia-Open-Source.github.io/howto/git.md

 ## Approved

 Nothing needs to be done.
 The PR will be merged soon.
+When?
+No one knows, but your job is done the minute your work is approved.

+On PR with multiple approvals, your job is done the minute everyone approves.

 ## Changes Requested

 The PR contain things that need to be changed.
-Make the requested changes, then click `Re-request review` beside the Reviewer's name (in this case mmgfrcs) to request another review.
+Make the requested changes, then click `Re-request review` beside the Reviewer's name (in this case `mmgfrcs` but it might not be on multiple reviewer scenario) to request another review.

 # Post-Merge

 After your PR is merged, your changes will arrive on the default branch.
 Locally, switch to the default branch, then delete your created branch.

+{: .info }
+You don't actually need to delete your branch locally; You can just merge the default branch with yours.
+Merging, however, runs a risk of a wipeout - as has happened before, so be careful when merging!